MischaU8/yumyum/modelling/model-a-coffee-cup_PuRH_Td4_R4.md

 Union pressing Q twice
-select and remove the faces on the inside of the cup then add Phillips to the handle edges and you're good to go
+select and remove the faces on the inside of the cup then add fillets to the handle edges and you're good to go